 The city has everything you could need, with fast food chains, plenty of places to eat and drink and things to do.
 Including interesting history, museums and art galleries to visit too.
 But there is so much more in terms of landscape surrounding the area which makes it a truly unforgettable visit.

 One of the most popular reasons visitors come to Fairbanks is to see the midnight sun or the Aurora Borealis.
 Aurora season is between August and April, then from April to August is the midnight sun.

 I was born and raised in Alaska and have visited Fairbanks many times.
 Here is my selection of the best things to do in Fairbanks.

 1. Fountainhead Antique Auto Museum

-When you walk into this museum it is like stepping back in time.
+When you walk into the Fountainhead Antique Auto Museum it is like stepping back in time.
 You can learn so much about the motoring history of the area whilst enjoying an amazing collection of classic and antique cars.

 Expect to see over one hundred exhibits including horse less carriages, vintage racing cars and even some classics that are still driven today during the summer months.

 The range of cars are from 1890 all the way up to the 1950’s and the exhibits also showcase pictures and clothing from the time along with some of the autos.